 - Architectural model making

-- Electronics industry: Laser cutting of foils and membrane keyboards made of plastic such as polyester, polycarbonate, polyethylene terephthalate and polyamide
+- Electronics industry: Laser cutting of foils and membrane keyboards made of plastics such as polyester, polycarbonate, polyethylene terephthalate and polyamide

 The laser software Ruby® makes working with the laser easier and faster.
 Easily create designs, graphics, photo and text elements.
 Adjustments can be made quickly with the integrated workflow.
 You can switch between the “design” and “preparation” steps at any time in software that is both a graphics and a laser program.
 With all the graphics tools that laser users need.
 The Ruby laser software enables direct file import of pdf, svg, png, etc. These functionalities halve the time from the idea to the finished product.
 Without costs for additional software packages.

 Laser cutting is suitable for plastics (acrylic, polyamide, etc.), organic materials (such as wood, paper, leather, food) and metal foils.

 The following table gives an overview of the materials for laser cutting: